HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 	var name = "Your Name"; name;

-**Note:** Because of a technique called **automatic semicolon insertion** (ASI), some statements that are well formed on a new line will be executed as if a semicolon had been added.
+**Note:** Because of a technique called **automatic semicolon insertion** (ASI), some statements that are "well formed" on a new line will be executed as if a semicolon had been added.

 	// will execute both statements
 	var name = "Your Name"